Algorithmic solvability of the lifting-extension problem: Equivariant effective homological algebra

 Sergeraert et al.\ (see \cite{SergerGenova}) have developed an ``effective version'' of homological algebra, in which a central notion is an object (simplicial set or chain complex) with effective homology.
 Here we will discuss analogous notions in the equivariant setting, as well as some other extensions.
 For a key result, we rely on a separate paper \cite{Vokrinek} which shows, roughly speaking, that if the considered action is free, equivariant effective homology can be obtained from non-equivariant one.

 We begin with a description of the basic computational objects, sometimes called \emph{locally effective} objects.
 The underlying idea is that in every definition one replaces sets by computable sets and mappings by computable mappings.
-A \emph{computable set} is a set whose elements have a finite encoding by bit strings, so that they can be represented in a computer, and an algorithm is available that, given a bit string, decides whether it represents an element of the set. \footnote{Strictly speaking, we only need a membership test for \emph{subsets}, i.e.\ when $A\subseteq X$ is a subset, we need an algorithm that tests whether an element of $X$ belongs to $A$ (while we \emph{do not} need to test whether a bit string represents an element of $X$).} On the other hand, it may happen that no ``global'' information about the set is available; e.g.\ it is algorithmically undecidable in general whether a given computable set is nonempty.
+For us, a \emph{computable set} will be a set whose elements have a finite encoding by bit strings, so that they can be represented in a computer.
+On the other hand, it may happen that no ``global'' information about the set is available; e.g.\ it is algorithmically undecidable in general whether a given computable set is nonempty.
+A \emph{computable subset} of a computable set $T$ is a subset $S \subseteq T$ equipped with an algorithm that decides, for a given element of $T$, whether it belongs to $S$.
 A \emph{mapping} between computable sets is \emph{computable} if there is an algorithm computing its values.

 We will need two particular cases of this principle -- simplicial sets and chain complexes.